alterm4nn/ChronoZoom/Doc/ChronoZoom_REST_API.md

 # ChronoZoom REST API Reference #

 The ChronoZoom Representational State Transfer (REST) API makes it possible to programmatically access content within a given ChronoZoom deployment.
 All request data is in JavaScript Object Notation (JSON) format.
-This document describes how to make calls against the ChronoZoom REST API .
+This document describes how to make REST requests against ChronoZoom.

 ## Using the REST API ##
 ChronoZoom REST requests use standard HTTP verbs (GET, PUT, DELETE).
 The request URL syntax is as follows: